Imageomics/kabr-tools/README.md

 #### To create mini-scenes, we first must perform the detection step, by drawing bounding boxes around each animal in frame.

-See [data/mini_scenes](https://huggingface.co/imageomics/x3d-kabr-kinetics/tree/main/data/mini_scenes) for example mini-scenes.
+See [data/mini_scenes](https://huggingface.co/imageomics/x3d-kabr-kinetics/tree/main/data/mini_scenes) in HuggingFace for example mini-scenes.

 ### Step 2A: Perform detections to create tracks
 #### Option 1: Manual detections in CVAT
 ![](images/cvat_annotation_tool.png)
 **Figure 4:** Simplified CVAT annotation tool interface
 <br>

 Upload your raw videos to [CVAT](https://www.cvat.ai/) and perform the detections by drawing bounding boxes manually.
 This can be quite consuming, but has the advantage of generating highly accurate tracks.
 Depending on the resolution of your raw video, you may encounter out of space issues with CVAT.
-You can use [helper_scripts/downgrade.sh](helper_scripts/downgrade.sh) to reduce the size of your videos.
+You can use [downgrade.sh](helper_scripts/downgrade.sh) to reduce the size of your videos.

 #### Option 2: Automatic detections with YOLO